The Star Diaries: The Star Diaries

-The translator’s note to this work adds that “the numbering of the Voyages conceals their true chronology: the Seventh appeared in 1964, the Fourteenth in 1957, the Eighteenth in 1971, the Twenty-second in 1954, and so on.
-Lem does not intend these adventures of lion Tichy to be read in the order in which they were written.
+The translator's note to this work adds that “the numbering of the Voyages conceals their true chronology: the Seventh appeared in 1964, the Fourteenth in 1957, the Eighteenth in 1971, the Twenty-second in 1954, and so on.
+Lem does not intend these adventures of Ijon Tichy to be read in the order in which they were written.
 That order however–22, 23, 25, 11, 12, 13, 14, 7, 8, 28, 20, 21–does reflect his development as a writer.
 For though there is much consistency of theme throughout the Diaries… the reader, looking chronologically, will find a definite shift from playful anecdote to pointed satire to outright philosophy.